HoriaGoran/GGAPageIndicator/README.md

 GGAPageIndicator
 ================

-Color Picker Library for Android.
+PageIndicator Library for Android (used with ViewPager or other similar piece of UI).
 Can be used with Android 2.2 and above.

 Setup
 ==============
-- reference the GGACalendar library in your project propreties.
+- reference the GGAPageIndicator library in your project propreties.
 - create the layout with a RelativeLayout as the parent layout for the ViewPager (this is a must!)
 ```
 <RelativeLayout